adsweet/Phylogenetics_Lab/Lab7/README.md

 **Objectives**

 In this lab you will:
-- Be introduced running Bayesian phylogenetic analyses
+- Be introduced to running Bayesian phylogenetic analyses
 - Be introduced to assessing MCMC runs using R and other tools

 ### Exercise 7.1